HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 loss:  0.0
 ```

-where message on 9th line shows that predicted caption for the image is “a group of zebras standing in a field”.
+where message on the 9th line shows that predicted caption for the image is “a group of zebras standing in a field”.

-The result is so-so, not that accurate, but before further discussing model performance, some points about the [inference command](#command-1) should be firstly introduced.
+The result is so-so, not that accurate.
+Before further discussing model performance, some points about the [inference command](#command-1) should be firstly introduced.

 ## Option `batch_size`

 At first, option `batch_size` specify the batch size while making model inference.
 Its default value is `10`, and if the number of remained images is less than `10`, script will automatically repeat images from the beginning in order.
-For example, if we don’t specify value for this option
+For example, if we don’t specify value for this option (that is adopt default value):

 ```powershell
 python eval.py --model .\data\FC\fc-model.pth --infos_path .\data\FC\fc-infos.pkl --image_folder .\data\images\ --dump_images 0